Director of Teacher Education:

 The Teacher Education Program for an Associate of Arts in Teaching (A.A.T.) degree provides a guaranteed path for students seeking a seamless transfer to Maryland four-year public, independent, and most private institutions in the teacher education major.
 This option is available for students pursuing degrees in the areas of Early Childhood Education/Early Childhood Special Education, Elementary Education/Elementary Special Education, Secondary Education: Chemistry, Secondary Education: Math, Secondary Education: Physics, and Secondary Education: Spanish.

-In addition to the A.A.T., the Teacher Education Program offers students two Associate of Arts degree options–the A.A. degree transfer program in Early Childhood , Elementary , Secondary , and Special Education , and the A.A.S. degree career program in Early Childhood Development .
+In addition to the A.A.T., the Teacher Education Program offers students the Associate of Applied Science degree transfer program in Early Childhood , Elementary , Secondary , and Special Education , and the A.A.S. degree career program in Early Childhood Development .
 The career program prepares students for immediate employment in early childhood settings with opportunities to direct and work in licensed child care programs, Head Start and other early learning environments.

-Students should note the differences between the A.A. and the A.A.T. degrees, especially the requirements of successful passage of the PRAXIS I, the SAT, the ACT, or GRE, and the 2.75 GPA.
+Students should note the differences between the A.A. and the A.A.T. degrees, especially the requirements of successful passage of the SAT, ACT, or GRE and the 2.75 GPA.
 All students who wish to pursue degrees in Teacher Education must see the CCBC Teacher Education Director or their Campus Coordinator BEFORE registering for classes.

 The Pathways to Teacher Certification for Career Changers provides access to courses required to enter the teaching profession in secondary education or special education.
 It is designed for people who hold a bachelor’s degree and seek Maryland State Department teaching certification in order to be licensed to teach in a Maryland Public School.